-- (1) Audit Fees were paid for professional services rendered for the audit of the Company's annual financial statements and the review of the Company's interim financial statements in fiscal 2022.
-The 2022 fees also include the following amounts: fees of \$7,500 related to non-recurring audit work related to the impacts of COVID-19. - (2) Audit-Related Fees were paid for assurance and related services that are reasonably related to the performance of the audit or review of the annual financial statements and are not reported under the audit fees item above.
+- (1) Audit Fees were paid for professional services rendered for the audit of the Company's annual financial statements and the review of the Company's interim financial statements in fiscal 2023. - (2) Audit-Related Fees were paid for assurance and related services that are reasonably related to the performance of the audit or review of the annual financial statements and are not reported under the audit fees item above.
 These services consisted of translation services. - (3) Tax Fees were paid for professional services related to tax compliance, tax advice and tax planning.
-These services consisted of the review of tax returns, assistance in the commodity tax area, tax assistance with respect to specific transactions, and other compliance services.
+These services consisted of the review of tax returns, assistance in the commodity tax area, tax assistance with respect to specific transactions, tax compliance for foreign jurisdictions and other compliance services. - (4) Other Fees - were paid for professional services related to assurance services required on a cost sharing project.